0yazeed/Design-of-a-Robot-Motors-Robot-Eye-and-Efficient-Charger/Robot Eye/README.md

-### this is a circuit design to transform 9v power supply to 5v for feed power to LED and controlled by Arduino
+### This is a circuit design to transform 9v power supply to 5v for feed power to LED and controlled by Arduino

 ### Implementation Steps